d0nkeyk0ng787/Yara-Rule-Generator/README.md

     "rulename" : "mal",
     "author": "D0nkeyk0ng787",
     "description": "Yara rule for mal.exe",
-    "strings": [
-        {"name": "malware_string", "value": "malware", "modifiers": "nocase"},
-        {"name": "suspicious_string", "value": "suspicious", "modifiers": "wide"},
-        {"name": "exploit_string", "value": "exploit", "modifiers": "ascii"}
-    ],
     "condition": "all of them"
 }
 ```

 ### TODO

-* [ ]  Generate string entries based on output from a strings tool such as floss or the one in PEStudio
+* [ ]  Have the script download floss, run it against the binary and save the output to be turned into strings for the rule